Tesla

 | CP_a015 |

-Wall Connector LEDs show error; app logs CP_a015; charger appears dead or reboots repeatedly
+Wall Connector LEDs show an error; the app logs CP_a015; the charger appears dead or reboots repeatedly.

 |